bdashore3/RoyalGuard/README.md

 - Purging: Removes up to 100 messages when given a message ID to start from or the amount of messages to delete before the command.
 - Custom prefixes: If the server owner has a bot that uses a certain prefix, RoyalGuard can easily use a different prefix for your server.
 - Data Recovery: If the server owner accidentally kicks the bot, your data isn't gone!
 It stays in the database for a week since the kick and clears if you re-add the bot!
-- Emergency Mention: If the server owner makes a bot-conflicting prefix, the bot can be mentioned to either reset the prefix, or to change the prefix to something else.
+- Emergency Mention: If the server owner makes a bot-conflicting prefix, the bot can be mentioned to get the current prefix, to reset the prefix, or to change the prefix to something else.
 - A help command that doesn't suck: Typing help gives a list of subcommands.
 From there, you can get the help per command.
 If you have any more questions, please join the support server.

 ### Planned Features
 Here are some of the planned features for later releases:

 - Reaction Roles: React to a preconfigured message and get one role per reaction.
 Meant to be toggleable (if you react, you get the role and vice versa).
+- Welcome/Leave embeds: You don't like messages?
+Use a welcome embed instead!
 - Pretty audit logging: Configure a channel where the server can see who edits what, what roles are deleted, etc.

 ## Preparation